junibrosas/nextjs-typescript/readme.md

 ## Branches
 - master - overall progress of all the integrations I want to experiment on
-- with-redux - bare branch with redux integration
+- with-redux - master branch with redux integration
 - bare - next.js with typescript